History of the Bond County Historical Society

 In the summer of 1998, a museum committee began negotiating the purchase of a house at 318 West Winter St. in Greenville owned by the family of the late Byrl and Katherine Alexander.
 This historic home was originally built in the 1870 and owned by Isaac Norman.
 The Kingsbury Park District provided a small tax levy to support the operation of the facility, and the house was bought in August 1998.
 In December 1999 the new home of the Bond County Historical Society formally opened and was named the Hoiles-Davis Museum in honor of these two families’ generous contributions.

 Since the opening of the Hoiles-Davis Museum, the Bond County Historical Society has worked to obtain and preserve items important to the history of the county and its communities.
 The society also began sponsoring a Quilt Show as part of Bond County Heritage Day in Downtown Greenville in the Spring.
 A vintage “Events On The Square” promotional card from 1997 promised the 5th Annual Heritage Day would be filled with Trolley Car Tours, Historic Walking Tours, Fife & Drum Corps, Kettle Corn, Re-Enactment Groups, and Period Demonstrations.
 In 2006, Heritage Day could boast 12 different activities at 7 locations across town, including a quite popular Antique Appraisals & Flea Market.
-Though Heritage Days as a whole has discontinued, the Quilt Show has become and remains a major event and draws hundreds of people each odd-numbered year.
+Though Heritage Days as a whole has discontinued, the Quilt Show became a major event and drew hundreds of people through 2019.